Skip to main content

 The preset PEEP of 3 mbar under CCSV is used to increase the intrathoracic volume.
 This is especially necessary at the start of CCSV in order to generate an adequate volume flow from the lungs by means of the compressions and, consequently, an adequate trigger signal.

-An increase in the functional residual capacity (FRC) by means of a moderate PEEP is useful under CCSV to ensure an adequate trigger function.
+An increase in the functional residual capacity (FRC) by means of a moderate PEEP is useful under CCSV to recruit collapsed lung tissue through chest compressions and to ensure an adequate trigger function.
 This is especially the case if the FRC is reduced considerably due to obesity, significant secretion, pulmonary edema or after aspiration.

-Negative impacts of a moderate PEEP are unlikely under CCSV, as an intrinsic PEEP of up to 10 mbar is inherently reached during CCSV ventilation.
+Negative impacts of a moderate PEEP are unlikely under CCSV, as an intrinsic PEEP of up to 10 mbar is reached during CCSV ventilation due to the working principle.
+This ensures that the alveoli are kept open at all times and that atelectasis does not occur.

 If mechanical breaths are delivered in CCSV ventilation mode without chest compressions being performed, mechanical breaths may have been wrongly triggered (autotrigger).
 In this case, increase the trigger level (less sensitive), e.g. from 2 to 3.